 And I have learned to answer without a grumble.

-NOT.
-Since I don’t sew that much, it will take several weekends, because you and I will have to rip out some very long seams after it dawns on me that I mis-measured.
+Or a whole weekend, including evenings.
+Or, since I don’t sew that much, it will take several weekends, because you and I will have to rip out some very long seams after it dawns on me that I mismeasured.
 Or pinned the pieces together inside-out.
 Or cut them wrong.

 In which case, we’ll have to go back to the fabric store.

-And I’ll want you at my side, dearest Michael, so you can experience the joy of helplessly helping on a mind-numbingly tedious but ultimately satisfying project.
+And I’ll want you at my side, dearest Mike, so you can experience the joy of helplessly helping on a mind-numbingly tedious but ultimately satisfying project.

 Some couples make beautiful music together.
 You and I make handsome and enduring and inspiring house updates together.
 And now we’ll include curtains.